sktime/elections/provisions/elections-council.md

 5. Audit

-    [marrov: if auditing is mandatory, I worry that we may not have enough people to cover.
-Maybe add a point about what happens if auditing positions are not filled]

     i.
 In the interest of transparency and fairness, observers are to be appointed to audit the voting process.

     ii.
 The observers should include at least two representatives chosen by the arbitration committee.

-    [marrov: "If there is at least one such volunteer, one or two, if possible, ..."
-Is this sentence correct?
-I do not follow]

     iii. together with voter registration, voters from the general electorate may volunteer as observers.
-If there is at least one such volunteer, one or two, if possible, should be selected by a fair lot.
+If there is at least one such volunteer, then at least one or two observers should be selected by a fair lot from among the volunteers.

 #### eligibility to vote